-Adult fish populations were monitored at three fixed experimental gillnetting stations, established in 1984.
-Gill netting was conducted over night utilizing two sinking experimental gill nets and one floating experimental gill net (3 net-days).
-The sinking and floating experimental gill nets were 125 feet in length and 6 feet deep consisting of 25-foot panels of $\frac{3}{4}$ ", 1", 1 $\frac{1}{4}$ ", 1 $\frac{1}{2}$ ", and 2" mesh.
+Adult fish populations were monitored at three fixed experimental gillnetting sites, established in 1984.
+Gill netting was conducted over-night utilizing one sinking experimental gill net and two floating experimental gill nets.
+The sinking and floating experimental gill nets were 125 feet in length and 6 feet deep consisting of 25-foot panels of $\frac{3}{4}$ ", 1", 1 $\frac{1}{4}$ ", and 2" mesh.
 Fish were measured for total length (TL: inches) and weighted to the nearest 0.01 pound (lb).

 Since 1989, manual control of white suckers has been attempted annually.
 Control efforts involve setting five or more trap nets for one to two weeks during their peak spawning period (April/May).
 Traps are checked daily and white suckers are killed and returned to the lake or dumped at a landfill.
+Due to sampling conflicts, no additional trap netting occurred in 2016 or 2017 to remove adult white suckers.